sharontega/Uber/README.md

-# Uber

-The dataset was gotten from kaggle.

-The aim of this project is to analyse uber travels in a fictional city. i tried to clean the data so it would be easy for transport companies to know about their customers and make informed decisions
+The project utilizes a dataset sourced from Kaggle and focuses on analyzing Uber travels within a fictional city.
+Data cleaning efforts were undertaken to ensure the dataset's usability, providing valuable insights for transport companies to better understand their customers and make informed decisions.